gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Default Zinc compiler upgraded from 0.3.7 to 0.3.13
+This will take advantage of performance optimizations in the latest [Zinc](https://github.com/typesafehub/zinc) releases.

 <!--
 ### Example new and noteworthy
 -->